by Rustic Escentuals

 Two .15cc scoops

-These little hearts are adorable!! used the Hearts Embed Mold and they are the perfect size to use for this project.
+These little hearts are adorable!! used the Petite Hearts silicone mold and they are the perfect size to use for this project.

 Step 1: Take 1.5 ounces of cubed Ultra Clear Melt and Pour soap base and place in a microwave safe glass container.
 Melt in the microwave in 15-second bursts until melted.
 Be careful, this is not a lot of soap and can easily boil which will result in a poor quality rubbery soap.